min2ha/ukwa-site/content/target/4740/index.en.md

   "subject": "Nelson Mandela"
 }

-# Conservative Home: Lord Risby: Mandela – the moral giant who transformed South Africa and was loved throughout the world

 <p>A tribute to Nelson Mandela, and discussion of the end of apartheid in South Africa, posted on 6 December.</p>